Privilege Type

 Create Privilege Typebutton in the top right. - Enter the following information for policy creation:

-- Name : Name that can distinguish the permission on screen.
+- Name: Name that can distinguish the privilege on screen.

-- Database Type : Select the type of database to which the permission is granted.
-Basically select General type.
+- Database Type: Select the type of database to which the privilege is granted.
+By default, select the General type.

-- Privilege Type : Select the statements to allow execution with this permission.
+- Privilege Type: Select the statements to allow execution with this privilege.

-- Functions : Select the operations allowed with this permission.
+- Functions: Select the operations allowed with this privilege.
 You can control data export/import and clipboard copy functions within web editors.

 - Save through the